Edge effect on the current-temperature characteristic of thermionic cathodes: Introduction

-The paper is organised as follows.
+This paper is organized as follows.
 In the next section we describe the systems under study and the computational method.
-In Sec.\ \ref{sec:results} we show our results.
-Finally, Sec.\ \ref{sec:conclusions} contains the summary and final remarks.
+In Sec.\ \ref{sec:results} we present our results.
+Finally, Sec.\ \ref{sec:conclusions} contains a summary and final remarks.